Bunnings Waikanae and Te Aroha stores to close days after Christmas in 'cruel' blow for workers

 "They have lied to us and the timing is appalling.
 At this time of year especially the thought of being out of work is very stressful.
 The way they have gone about this is disrespectful."

-Kāpiti Coast District Councillor Rob McCann said the closures with such short notice was acting "without care for the community".
+Kāpiti Coast District councillor Rob McCann said the closures with such short notice was acting "without care for the community".

 "Employees at the Kāpiti cheese factory were at least given six months to find new employment."